simrankgill/leukemia_prediction/README.md

 Task: Build an image classification model to distinguish between normal and leukemic blood cells using microscopic cell images.

 ### Data Source
-The dataset used for this project is available on Kaggle:
+The dataset used for this project is available on Kaggle: https://www.kaggle.com/datasets/andrewmvd/leukemia-classification

-### Leukemia Classification Dataset
-It consists of microscopic images labeled as either normal or leukemia cells.
+* It consists of microscopic images labeled as either normal or leukemia cells.

 ### Objectives
 * Develop a Convolutional Neural Network (CNN) to classify microscopic cell images.